Find out who is who at NESS

 Young People's Sensory Service (YPSS) Co-ordinator

-Diana leads our Young People's Sensory Service.
-She works between Aberdeen and Moray and right across Grampian.
+Diana leads our Young People's Sensory Service in Dundee city.
 Working with groups and individual youngsters, she organises activities for young people with a serious sensory loss and networking opportunities for parents.

 Kirsti is part of the Fieldwork team which delivers NESS' Core Services.
 As a registered Social Worker, she offers assessment, information and support to people living with serious sensory loss in Aberdeen.